wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-apache-spark-livy-rest-interface.md

 	curl -k --user "admin:mypassword1!" -v -X DELETE "https://mysparkcluster.azurehdinsight.cn/livy/batches/{batchId}"

+## Livy and high-availability

+Livy provides high-availability for Spark jobs running on the cluster.
+Here are a couple of examples.

+* If the Livy service goes down after you have submitted a job remotely to a Spark cluster, the job continues to run in the background.
+When Livy is back up, it restores the status of the job and reports it back.

+* Jupyter notebooks for HDInsight are powered by Livy in the backend.
+If a notebook is running a Spark job and the Livy service gets restarted, the notebook will continue to run the code cells.

 ## Show me an example

 In this section, we look at examples on how to use Livy to submit a Spark application, monitor the progress of the application, and then delete the job.
-The application we use in this example is the one developed in the article [Create a standalone Scala application and to run on HDInsight Spark cluster](/documentation/articles/hdinsight-apache-spark-create-standalone-application).
+The application we use in this example is the one developed in the article [Create a standalone Scala application and to run on HDInsight Spark cluster](/documentation/articles/hdinsight-apache-spark-create-standalone-application/).
 The steps below assume the following:

 * You have already copied over the application jar to the storage account associated with the cluster.
 * You have CuRL installed on the computer where you are trying these steps.